 Generation Scotland is one of 11 new studies that recently joined CLOSER.
-In an earlier blog, Professor David Porteous, PI for Generation Scotland and based at the University of Edinburgh, talked about a joint initiative with ALSPAC, one of the founder CLOSER cohorts, to coordinate and share survey questionnaires in the wake of COVID-19.
+In an earlier blog, Professor David Porteous, Principal Investigator for Generation Scotland and based at the University of Edinburgh, talked about a joint initiative with ALSPAC, one of the founder CLOSER cohorts, to coordinate and share survey questionnaires in the wake of COVID-19.
 In our latest blog, he shares more about Generation Scotland, highlights what they’ve been doing this past year and shares what’s in store next.

 Who we are